GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 //#gaet[This should go in the _Results_ section... maybe as well as this entire _Training strategy_ section]
 // Impact of BS and LR
 *Local minimum.*
-#draft[TODO: this is the motivation for trying the $epsilon$-loss initially].
 Several experiments were conducted to identify working hyperparameters for the proposed #acr("SSL") method.
 An interesting observation has been the impact of the learning rate batch size combination.
 Theoretically, a larger batch size leads to more accurate gradients and thus, more sensible parameter updates.
-This also allows for increasing the learning rate and reducing the number of overall training steps.
+This also allows for an increase in the learning rate and a reduction in overall training steps.
-In most cases, the acceleration hardware and its inherently finite memory capacity dictates the limit for the maximum usable batch size.
+In most cases, the acceleration hardware and its inherently finite memory capacity dictate the limit for the maximum usable batch size.
 However, in our situation, a different restraining factor has been observed.
 There exists a trivial local optimum for the #acr("SSL") task defined as a #acr("DoA") spatial spectrum regression.
 Indeed, because of the relative sparsity of the ground truth encoding, a method outputting a plain zero spectrum achieves a comparatively low loss.